DennisNTNU/catbin/README.md

-# catbin
+# hexdumb

 A small command line program to print the contents of a file in a hexadecimal format to the console.
+My own implementation of hexdump.

 ### Features